Polish–Bohemian War (1345–1348): Background

-Kingdoms of Bohemia and Poland had fought over border territories before since at least 990; in 1327, John of Bohemia raided Silesia and Lesser Poland and reached the Polish capital of Kraków.
+The kingdoms of Bohemia and Poland had fought over border territories before since at least 990; in 1327, John of Bohemia raided Silesia and Lesser Poland and reached the Polish capital of Kraków.
 Silesia, in particular, divided into numerous Duchies of Silesia following the fragmentation of Poland, was a target for Bohemian expansion.
-Polish King Casimir the Great already had acknowledged Bohemian control of Silesia in the 1335 Treaty of Trentschin.
-However, neither Poland nor Bohemia was satisfied with the status quo, and every few years the border would shift due to diplomatic negotiations or small military escapades.
+The Polish King Casimir the Great already had acknowledged Bohemian control of Silesia in the 1335 Treaty of Trentschin.
+However, neither Poland nor Bohemia were satisfied with the status quo, and every few years the border would shift due to diplomatic negotiations or small military escapades.

 The war

 The immediate cause of the war was the imprisonment of Charles, son of John, by the Poles.
 While he was freed shortly afterwards, this gave the Bohemians a pretext to begin a more extensive military operation against Poland.
 The Polish army, led by the king and aided by Lithuanian units, advanced on the borderland Duchy of Troppau, and captured the towns of Pszczyna and Rybnik.
-However, the John of Bohemia stood in the military camp near Wodzisław.
+However, John of Bohemia stood in the military camp near Wodzisław.
 Faced with a Bohemian counter-attack, Poles retreated to Kraków.
-Bohemian army unsuccessfully besieged Kraków (around 12 to 20 July 1345; siege of Kraków (1345)), and suffered further defeats at the Battle of Lelów and the Battle of Pogoń.
+The Bohemian army unsuccessfully besieged Kraków (around 12 to 20 July 1345; siege of Kraków (1345)), and suffered further defeats at the Battle of Lelów and the Battle of Pogoń.
 An armistice was signed later that year, and soon the Bohemians found themselves in a much stronger position, as Charles was elected the Holy Roman Emperor in 1346.

 Fighting was renewed in spring/summer of 1348, with engagements near Wrocław (Breslau).
-Through the engagements were not conclusive, and even favorable to the Polish side, the two sides decided to settle the issue through diplomacy, to focus on more other threats (such as, for Poland, that of the Teutonic Knights).
+Although the engagements were not conclusive, and even favorable to the Polish side, the two sides decided to settle the issue through diplomacy, to focus on other threats (such as, for Poland, that of the Teutonic Knights).